axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

         };
         ```

-    - It checks if the [Timestamp field](https://opentelemetry.io/docs/specs/otel/logs/data-model/#field-timestamp) (which is optional) is set in the log object, and sets it to the date {{< product >}} received the message if it doesn't.
+    - It checks whether the [Timestamp field](https://opentelemetry.io/docs/specs/otel/logs/data-model/#field-timestamp) (which is optional) is set in the log object, and sets it to the date {{< product >}} received the message if it isn't.

         ```shell
         if (log.observed_time_unix_nano == 0) {